Ancient Philosophy MSt Graduate

 English Language Test Requirements

-This qualification was previously known as the Cambridge Certificate of Advanced English, also referred to as Cambridge English: Advanced (CAE).
+Formerly known as the Cambridge Certificate of Advanced English, or CAE.

-This qualification was formerly called the Cambridge Certificate of Proficiency in English, also known as Cambridge English: Proficiency (CPE).
+This exam was previously called the Cambridge Certificate of Proficiency in English with Cambridge English: Proficiency (CPE) as its title.

-It is crucial that the test must have been taken no more than two years before the start date of the course, and applicants should consult the specific application guide for further details on these requirements.
+Parties should make sure that the test was taken within 2 years before the course’s start date and consult the individual application guide for more information about these requirements.

 Application Essentials